FadhilPM/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

 * 2c.
+ArtHive detects that there are no fields provided to be updated.
+    * 2c1.
+ArtHive returns an error message stating that at least one field must be provided.

+      Use case resumes at step 2.

+* 2d.
 ArtHive detects that the user input is invalid.
-  * 2c1.
+  * 2d1.
 ArtHive returns an error message.

     Use case resumes at step 2.

 **Use Case: Toggle Preferred Contact Method between Email and Phone**